Wednesday, September 10, 2025

 “Indeed they say to me, ‘Where is the Word of the Lord?
 Let it come now!’”
 Jeremiah 17:15

 Mockers mocked Jeremiah.
-They did want to face reality.
+They did not want to face reality.
 2 Peter 3:3-4 says, “Know this first of all, that in the last days mockers will come with their mocking, following after their own lusts and saying, ‘Where is the promise of His coming?
 For since the fathers fell asleep, all things continue as they were from the beginning of creation.’”

-“As for me, I have not hurried away from being a shepherd who follows You, nor have I desired the woeful day; You know what came out of my lips; it was right there before You.”
+“As for me, I have not hurried away from being a shepherd who follows You, nor have I desired the woeful day.
+You know what came out of my lips; it was right there before You.”
 Jeremiah 17:16

-The Lord by His Spirit helped Jeremiah with two miracles.
-One, to not behave as a hireling when the proverbial wolves attacked him.
+The Lord, by His Spirit, helped Jeremiah with two miracles.
+One, not to behave as a hireling when the proverbial wolves attacked him.
 Two, not to desire woes upon ungrateful sheep.

-“Do not be a terror to me; You are my hope in the day of doom.”
+“Do not be a terror to me.
+You are my hope in the day of doom.”
 Jeremiah 17:17

-“Let them be ashamed who persecute me, but do not let me be put to shame; let them be dismayed, but do not let me be dismayed.
+“Let them be ashamed who persecute me, but do not let me be put to shame.
+Let them be dismayed, but do not let me be dismayed.
 Bring on them the day of doom and destroy them with double destruction!”
 Jeremiah 17:18

 “Thus the Lord said to me: “Go and stand in the gate of the children of the people, by which the kings of Judah come in and by which they go out, and in all the gates of Jerusalem; and say to them, ‘Hear the word of the Lord, you kings of Judah, and all Judah, and all the inhabitants of Jerusalem, who enter by these gates.”
 Jeremiah 17:19-20